It all started with skiing.

 Licensed FAA Part 107 Drone Pilot

 Tommy has been flying drones for nearly 5 years, and small single-prop aircraft for nearly a decade.
-He has also completed his Part 107 commercial pilot exam in accordance with the latest FAA regulations, ensuring that all projects have the option for aerial content.
+All Triage pilots have completed their Part 107 commercial pilot exam in accordance with the latest FAA regulations, ensuring that all projects have the option for aerial content.

 Net promoter® Certified associate

 How do you measure, track, and act on the information your customers share with you?
 Developed by Bain Consulting, NPS is an essential tool Tommy can deploy to link customer loyalty to financial metrics as well as predict growth potential.
 Wouldn't it be nice to know if the people watching the video were signing up, reaching out, or making a purchase?